.DO File Extension

 What is a DO file?

-A DO file is a web-based Java program run by a web server that supports Java, such as Tomcat or IBM WebSphere.
+A DO file is a web-based Java program (servlet) run by a web server that supports Java, such as Apache Tomcat or IBM WebSphere.
 It is typically mapped to the Struts controller, which processes the file.
-DO files are used for generating dynamic webpages.
+DO files are used for generating dynamic webpages, which include data retrieved from databases.

 More Information

-NOTE: The ".do" extension may also be a URL mapping scheme for a web application and not a file extension.
-For example, the Struts framework often uses the ".do" string for mapping Java servlet actions in the web.xml configuration file.
+In the Struts framework, the .do extension is a URL mapping scheme for a web application and not a file extension.
+For example, Struts often uses the .do string for mapping Java servlet actions to a Struts servlet (typically in the web.xml configuration file).

 Open over 400 file formats with File Viewer Plus.Free Download